comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

   order: 50
 ---

-As the split is recent, the CoMaps app is still very similar to Organic Maps.
+CoMaps and Organic Maps are very similar as they stated from the same source code.

-The primary differences are how the projects are run - CoMaps is about transparency and community.
+A major difference between the projects is how they are governed and run - CoMaps is about transparency and community.

-So far the improvements in the app include:

-- Improved map colors
+Since the split in April 2025, CoMaps has developed a number of features which Organic Maps does not have:

-- Improved routing engine with penalties and conditional restrictions
+- Improved routing engine and more accurate arrival time estimation
-- More dense/detailed altitude contour lines for some regions
+- More dense/detailed altitude contour lines for many regions
-- Removed semi-transparent background from Subway layer
-- Improved visibility of some map objects
-- Increased details about charging stations for electrical vehicles
-- On Android:
-  - Automatic backups for favorites (bookmarks, tracks)
 - Customizable button on home screen
+- Improvements for entering OpenStreetMap data - OSM Notes and POI last checked date
+- Routing option to avoid steps
+- Better visibility for many map objects, and enhanced map colors for light and dark modes
+- Improved first map download experience
+- Improvements to search
+- Additional Points of Interest on map
+- Improve layouts for Right-to-Left languages
+- Panoramax pictures links in Points of Interest
+- Charging station info for electric vehicles
+- Automatic sync of Favorites, bookmarks, tracks (Android)
-  - Improved navigation screen
+- Improved navigation screen (Android)
-- And many smaller updates
+- And many more

 The full list of updates: